Stealing

 PBS recognises that there is no single cause for stealing behaviour .
 It is a complex that is a product of the interaction between multiple factors contributing to its development and persistence.

 Stealing behaviour is like the tip of the iceberg so it is essential to look beneath the surface to work out the why before we can address the problem.
-Behaviour Help resources are at hand.
+Behaviour Help resources are at hand such as the Behaviour Help App and S for Stealing: Positive Behaviour Support.

 S for Stealing - Forms cover image